bluehexagons/vector-pose/README.md

 # vector-pose

-A professional vector-based skeletal rigging and animation tool built with Electron and React.
+A vector-based skeletal rigging tool built with Electron and React.

 ## Features